JOEY T. CHENG (University of British Columbia)

 ESTHER GREENGLASS (University of Toronto)

 Research Interests: Stress, burnout, coping, social support, health.
 Applying the Proactive Coping Inventory (PCI) to a variety of populations.
-Study of time construal and its relationship to cognitive factors, coping, depression and stress.
+Study of temporal construal and its relationship to cognitive factors, coping, depression and stress.
 Financial stress, economic hardship, cross-national differences and psychological well-being.
+Recently she and her students are conducting research on psychological reactions to COVID-19 and how people are coping with the changes brought about in our society by the pandemic.

 KERRY KAWAKAMI (University of Toronto)